 - Schedule time each week to plan for the next week.
 Look and update your project list.
 Write down your goals for the week.
 Fill in the next steps on the days you want to get them done.

 - Limit your focus per day on 3-5 projects, allowing time for all of the little things that come up, email, phone calls, meetings, etc.

-Apps promise to keep you organized but I find they actually turn a simple list into an over complicated mess and things get dropped.
+Apps promise to keep you organized.
+Digital lists somehow turn into an over complicated mess and things get dropped.
 A paper planner is the way to go.
 Plus, there are so many pretty & popular 2021 paper planner options!